 - Oxidation: Within the ER, PDI catalyzes the oxidation of the sulfhydryl groups of two cysteine residues, forming a disulfide bond.

 - Folding and Quality Control: The formation of disulfide bonds contributes to the proper folding and stabilization of the protein.
-The ER has quality control mechanisms to ensure that only correctly folded proteins are transported to the Golgi apparatus.
+The ER has quality control mechanisms to make sure only correctly folded proteins are transported to the Golgi apparatus.

 Why are Disulfide Bonds Important?